mudkipdev/beta-wiki/packets/009-respawn.md

 | --- | --- |
 | `0x09` | Both |

-This is sent by the client when they press the "respawn" button after dying.
+This is sent by the client when they press the "respawn" button after dying or when changing dimensions.
 The server must teleport the user to the spawn point and return a respawn packet in response.

 | Field | Type | Description |
 | --- | --- | --- |